ChidiNdego/nd00333_AZMLND_C2/starter_files/README.md

 ## Overview of project
 This is the second of three projects required for the fulfilment of the Microsoft Azure Machine Learning Nanodegree program with Udacity.

 This project entails configuring a cloud-base machine learning production model, deploy it, and consume it.
-It also covers the creation, publishing, and consumption of a machine learning pipeline.
+The workflow is automated by creating and publishing a machine learning pipeline.

+The project started off by registering a bank marketing dataset into azure ml studio, then, creating an automl run to train a classification model.
+This run generates models with mostly distinct accuracies.
+Only the best model is deployed as a service to be consumed through its endpoint.

+Automation is a core pillar of operationalizing machine learning; as such, this whole process was eventually automated by creating and publishing a pipeline through Python SDK.
+Interaction with a pipeline via an HTTP API endpoint was made possible.

 ## Summary of dataset
 This dataset contains data from a direct marketing campaign through phone calls of a Portuguese banking institution.
 The classification goal is to predict if a client will subscribe to one of the bank's product, bank term deposit, represented by the variable, y.